VoxeLibre/VoxeLibre/CONTRIBUTING.md

 won't take care of something that has been assigned to you.**
 - Please assign yourself to something that you want to work on to avoid duplicate work.
-- As a developer, it should be easy to reach you about your code.
-You should be on the Discord (or, if you really don't like Discord, Matrix or IRC).
+- As a developer, it should be easy to reach you about your work.
+You should be in at least one of the public MineClone2 discussion rooms - preferrably Discord, but if you really don't like Discord, Matrix or IRC are fine too.

 ### Maintainer status
 Maintainers carry the main responsibility for the project.